Maulik2604/Project----Image-Classification-Using-UNet/README.md

 # Project----Image-Classification-Using-UNet
-This model classifies images based on UNet architecture
+This model classifies images based on UNet architecture.

+Dataset used:- Animals